 This balanced holiday offers guests a wonderful Lappish retreat with a relaxing schedule that still manages to provide exceptional experiences and Northern Lights opportunities, coupled with some all important 'me time'.

-Evenings are spent in pursuit of the Aurora with hunts via snowshoe, sleigh and minibus, in addition to an Aurora campfire at the start of your holiday.
+Evenings are spent in pursuit of the Aurora with hunts via snowshoe and minibus, in addition to an Aurora campfire and workshop at the start of your holiday.

 Image credit: Antti Pietikainen

 Day 1 Arrival and introduction

 You will be welcomed at the airport before being transferred to your accommodation at Torassieppi.
 The drive will take you into the forested-fells of North West Finland so you will get to see the beautiful wilderness which will be the backdrop for your holiday.

 Upon arrival at the hotel, you will be able to settle into your accommodation either in the rooms or winter cottages, before enjoying a welcome dinner in the hotel restaurant.
 Torassieppi serves an array of traditional Finnish and international dishes with a focus on locally-sourced and organic produce where possible.

 After dinner, your guide will talk through your upcoming schedule and also ensure you are provided with your cold weather clothing that will be yours for the duration of your stay.
 You will also be given details of the Aurora alert app.